zszach23/Unity-Learn-AI-for-Beginners/README.md

 <details>
  <summary><h4>Cops & Robbers<h4></summary>

 The player is a cop chasing down a couple of robbers in the area.
-The robbers will wander around, hide behind obstalces, try to sneak up on the player, and evade based on the player's movement, look direction, and distance.
+The robbers will wander around, hide behind obstacles, try to sneak up on the player, and evade based on the player's movement, look direction, and distance.
+Uses implementations of common steering behaviors for autonomously moving agents.
   * Use `WASD` to move.

   </details>